web-dot/Singleton_Test_in_Multi-Threads-/readme.md

 Note: SyncSingleton is not Thread Safe

-The siplest solution would be to synchronize the getInstance() method.
+The simplest solution would be to synchronize the getInstance() method.
 But this would affect the\
 performance of the pgm if the Singleton is called frequently.

 Solution :\